-Agile project management (15 ECTS credits)
+Advanced project management (20 ECTS credits)

-During the first period of the semester, you will be trained in agile project management.
+During the first period of the semester, you will be trained in advanced project management.
 This focuses on managing projects in ways that create and respond to change and deal with uncertainty.
 You can immediately use this value-driven management approach in your project, as it is relevant to the kind of wicked problems we try to tackle for our clients in this exchange programme.